skyphusion-labs / Studio 1.0 open train

 Four films: silent, scored, narrated, and talking

 Four real films rendered end to end on Vivijure, unedited renders straight off the pipeline.
 Motion across an own-GPU Wan backend, Seedance cloud, and Kling cloud.
-The newest, Vivijure Speaks, adds a character lip-synced to its own dialogue on a self-hosted GPU.
+Vivijure Speaks adds a character lip-synced to its own dialogue (MuseTalk) and upscaled (Real-ESRGAN) on a self-hosted GPU.
 These are the proofs, not mockups.

 Silent own-GPU Wan i2v